AmerikanischerAdler/go_navy/README.md

 # go_navy
- Blog of my personal journey at USNA and beyond
+ Personal blog of journey at USNA and beyond